argadevidya/Python-Code-Blocks/README.md

 To create a password with Python, we need to create a program that takes the length of the password and generates a random password of the same length.

 To write a Python program to create a password, declare a string of numbers + uppercase + lowercase + special characters.
 Take a random sample of the string of a length given by the user.
+Story Generator with Python
+Our task is to generate a random story every time the user runs the program.
+I will first store the parts of the stories in different lists, then the Random module can be used to select the random parts of the story stored in different lists:

+Steps:
+I first imported the random module and then I created parts of the stories in different lists, then I only selected the parts of the lists at random to generate a random story.

+As a beginner, you look for creating software applications more, which is not wrong.
+But spending more time with programs which required you to think logically will always help you no matter what aspect of programming interests you.